liliulab/magos_v0.1/README.md

 # MAGOS
-## Model-based Adaptive Grouping of SNPs.
+## Model-based Adaptive Grouping of SNVs.
  MAGOS performs Model Based Hierarchical Clustering on single nucleotide polymorphism from cancer sequencing samples based on the allele frequency.
-MAGOS can cluster SNPs and deconvolute (sub)clones from read counts from targeted sequencing, whole-exom sequencing or whole-genome sequencing.
+MAGOS can cluster SNVs and deconvolute (sub)clones from read counts from targeted sequencing, whole-exom sequencing or whole-genome sequencing.
 MAGOS analysis can be performed on data from single sample or multiple samples.

 ## Install